 output of the subsystem back to a 1-by-8 row vector using a second

 If you press Ctrl+B to generate code, the resulting code uses a single Output function.
 This function is shared by all three For Each Subsystem instances.

 /* * Output and update for iterator system: * '<Root>/Vector SS1' * '<Root>/Vector SS2' * '<Root>/Vector SS3' */ void VectorProcessing(int32_T NumIters, const real_T rtu_In1, real_T rty_Out1, rtDW_VectorProcessing *localDW)

 indicates the number of independent scalars that each For Each Subsystem

 is to processes.
 This function is called three times with the parameter

 to 10, 8, and 7 respectively.

 The remaining two subsystems in this model show how reusable code can also be generated for matrix signals that are processed using the For Each Subsystem block.
-Again, using the Build button to generate the code provides code reuse of a single function.
+Again, pressing Ctrl+B to generate the code provides code reuse of a single function.

 Double | Single | Boolean | Base Integer | Fixed-Point | Enumerated | Bus